sgct/sgct-docs/configuration/user.md

 - `orientation` **[object]** _optional_

-  Describes a fixed orientation for the viewing direction of this user.
-This can be provided either as Euler angles or as a quaternion.
-The two modes *cannot* be mixed.
-The following descibes the different attributes that can be used for the orientation.
-Please note that *all* attributes for the chosen method have to be specified.

-  Euler angles:
+  Describes a fixed orientation for the virtual image plane as Euler angles.
+The object must contain all of the following attributes:

-  - `pitch` or `elevation`: negative numbers tilt the camera downwards; positive numbers tilt upwards.
-The allowed range is \[-90, 90\].
+  - `pitch`: negative numbers tilt the camera downwards; positive numbers tilt upwards.
+The allowed range is `[-90, 90]`.
-  - `yaw`, `heading`, or `azimuth`: negative numbers pan the camera to the left; positive numbers pan to the right.
-The allowed range is \[-360, 360\].
+  - `yaw`: negative numbers pan the camera to the left; positive numbers pan to the right.
+The allowed range is `[-360, 360]`.
-  - `roll` or `bank`: negative numbers rotate the camera to the left; positive numbers to the right.
-The allowed range is \[-180, 180\].
+  - `roll`: negative numbers rotate the camera to the left; positive numbers to the right.
+The allowed range is `[-180, 180]`.

-  Quaternion:
-  - `x`
-  - `y`
-  - `z`
-  - `w`

 - `matrix` **[object]** _optional_